| <!-- -->Sumi Senthi

 One BBC

-The larger working group came together on a weekly basis for updates and feedback.
+A small multi-disciplinary team worked on the core experience, and collaborated regularly with colleagues across the BBC.
+A larger working group came together on a weekly basis for updates and feedback.

 The project